navarrorc/tanstack-start-here/docs/INDEX.md

 # Documentation Index

-This directory contains essential project documentation.
+This directory contains documentation for the TanStack Start Starter Template.

 ## Getting Started